copsTvFan/cops-episode-guide/guide.md

 **Las Vegas, NV 16**

-- (7:36 PM Assistance Call) Officer Al Gibson says a shotgun can hold four shots.
+- (Las Vegas, NV -- 7:36 PM Assistance Call) Officer Al Gibson says a shotgun can hold four shots.
 He then loads and locks his into the car at the start of the shift.
 He says every year they put up a new casino.
 He doesn't know where, but tons of people always show up so he keeps his job.
 He's been there for five years.
 He gets a call for backup.
-- Stolen van
+Stolen white van with 7 occupants.
-- methamphetamine bust
-- suspicious suspects questioned.
+- (Las Vegas, NV -- 3:59 PM Car Stop) -- Sgt.
+Joe Lombardo, featuring Officer Mike Quick, Sgt.
+Clint Robison.
+A guy gets busted for driving a stolen car and his residence turns out to be a drug lab.
+- (Las Vegas, NV -- 11:32 PM Suspicious Activity) Officer Bob Kinch witnesses black male leaning into a red car.
+The driver is a blonde transgender lady ("Jennifer").
+The 16 year old male says that Jennifer asked him whether he wanted to party and that he could hop in the car for $20.
+Jennifer has prior arrests for prostitution and gets arrested for possession of marijuana.

 ### CP-1002